EvolvedWeb/evowc/README.md

       </ul>
     </li>
     <li>
-      Node runtime dependencies for running the demo server:
+      Node runtime dependencies that are only for running the demo server:
       <ul>
         <li><a href="https://www.npmjs.com/package/express">express</a></li>
         <li><a href="https://www.npmjs.com/package/keypress">keypress</a></li>